Pages

 Alternatively, if you have substantial work experience, you can just stick to listing your school or university name, program name, and dates of attendance.

-To summarize, be sure to include the following in your academic background:
+To summarise, be sure to include the following in your academic background:

 5. Languages